KevinLight831/AMC/README.md

 ## :file_folder: Dataset
 Download the Fashion-IQ dataset by following the instructions on [XiaoxiaoGuo](https://github.com/XiaoxiaoGuo/fashion-iq). follow the [XiaoxiaoGuo](https://github.com/XiaoxiaoGuo/fashion-iq) and [CLVC-NET](https://anosite.wixsite.com/clvcnet/code), we first resize the downloaded images by resize_images.py.

 Because more and more download links to Fashion-IQ images are being taken down, you can also use the stored [dataset version](https://drive.google.com/drive/folders/14JG_w0V58iex62bVUHSBDYGBUECbDdx9?usp=sharing) from the author of [CoSMo](https://github.com/postBG/CosMo.pytorch).

+It seems like the [raw download link](http://tamaraberg.com/attributesDataset/index.html) of shoes dataset cannot be accessed.
+In order to facilitate the follow-up studies in this field, we have uploaded a version of shoes dataset in [Google Drive](https://drive.google.com/file/d/1tI_gc7k-grn-EvCwcZOFE6DeEL24JEou/view?usp=share_link).
+Please be aware that this link is not permanent, and may be taken down in the future.
+Besides, we don‘t own this dataset and please remember to claim the raw source of this dataset.

 ## :pushpin: Pretrained Model Weight
 The pretrained weight are stored in [Google Driver](https://drive.google.com/file/d/1GpCAYoyYLKO_wfMYffCzV4U3cwqCWRcr/view?usp=share_link).
 There are two model weight: DCR_sim_0 and DCR_sim_1.
 They can evaluate the ensemble performance.